-5.4 Bus operation and option modules This Manual details only the software parameters of the inverter module.
-For more details on the field bus systems r relevant documents relating to the option modules.
+5.4 Bus operation and option modules inverter module.
+For more details or his Manual details only the software parameters of the CDA3000 verter module.
+For more details on the field bus systems refer to the levant documents relating to the option modules.
 5.4.1 55LB-LustBus Function Effect Creation of the device addresses and baud rate for the service and diagnostic interface Adaptation of the serial interface (RS232) to as PC with the DRIVEMANAGER software or the KEYPAD KP200